Blow Fly Biology and Maggot Therapy for Healing Wounds

 Blow flies do have a heart that pumps blood, although it has a very different structure from our heart.
 A fly heart consists of a series of expanded chambers in a blood vessel.

-The blow fly's circulatory system is classified as an open system instead of a closed system.
-In an open system, the blood travels freely through the body cavities for much of its journey around the body instead of travelling inside blood vessels.
+The blow fly's circulatory system is classified as an open system instead of a closed one.
+In an open system, the blood travels through the body cavity for much of its journey around the body instead of travelling inside blood vessels.
+The cavity that it travels through is called the hemocoel.
 Insect "blood" is technically known as hemolymph.
-It doesn't contain red blood cells or hemoglobin and is either colourless or a pale yellow or green colour.
+It doesn't contain red blood cells or hemoglobin and is either colourless or a pale yellow or pale green colour.

 Blow flies have a brain, although it's relatively simple compared to the brain in more advanced animals.
 It's sometimes referred to as the cerebral ganglion or the supraesophageal ganglion.
 An insect ganglion is a dense cluster of nerve cells, or neurons.
 Each neuron contains a cell body, which contains the nucleus and is found in the ganglion.
 Cell bodies send out filaments to form the nerves.
 The central nervous system of an insect consists of a chain of ganglia.